devchat-ai/devchat-vscode/README.md

 ## What is DevChat?

-DevChat is an open-source platform that empowers developers to leverage AI for code generation and documentation.
-We aim to go beyond simple code auto-completion and limited operations on code snippets.
+DevChat is an open-source platform that empowers developers to more effectively integrate AI into code generation and documentation.
+DevChat aims to go beyond simple code auto-completion and limited operations on code snippets.
 DevChat offers a highly *practical* and *effective* way for developers to interact and collaborate with large language models (LLMs).

 ## Why DevChat?

 While there are many AI coding tools available, we developed DevChat based on our practical insights from generating tens of thousands of lines of code.
 DevChat makes the following distinctive design choices:

 - **Precise manual control over the context embedded in a prompt**.
 Precise control over context is the key to effective AI use.
 We find that most other "intelligent" or "automatic" tools tend to over-guess what a user needs to put into a prompt.
 That typically introduces more noise than LLMs can effectively manage.
 - **A simple, extensible prompt directory**.
-This enables developers or teams to easily integrate their own prompt templates into DevChat, avoiding significant engineering effort or a steep learning curve.
+Bring your own prompts, and build a library of what works for you and your team.
+Easily integrate your own prompt templates into DevChat, avoiding significant engineering effort or a steep learning curve.
 You don't need a complex framework to make AI work for you.
 All it takes is a standard editor operating on your filesystem.

 ## Feature Overview